jrheard/akaptur.github.com/source/_posts/2013-10-31-python-puzzle-solutions.markdown

 ```
 Nicely done, Alexey!

 (For the pedantic among us, like me: this was the version I had in mind when I described my solution as 14 non-whitespace characters.
-Of course, to make the function version work too, we have to add `print` to the last line, taking us up to 19.)
+Of course, to make the function version work too, we have to add `print` to the last line, taking us up to 19.
+I've edited the original post.)

 So what's going on here, and why is this interesting?